 A two-dimensional matrix, where each entry in the matrix is the elevation at that point.
 All points are assumed to be evenly spaced.

 Default `45`.
 The angle, in degrees (as measured from the horizon) from which the light originates.
 The width of the light is centered on this value and has an angular extent of 0.533 degrees, which is the angular extent of the sun.
 Use the `anglebreaks` argument to create a softer (wider) light.
 This has a hard minimum/maximum of 0/90 degrees.

 Default `315` (NW).
 The angle, in degrees, around the matrix from which the light originates.
 Zero degrees is North, increasing clockwise.

 Defaults to the longest possible shadow given the `sunaltitude` and `heightmap`.
 Otherwise, this argument specifies the maximum distance that the system should propagate rays to check.

 Default `TRUE`.
 Changes the intensity of the light at each point based proportional to the dot product of the ray direction and the surface normal at that point.
 Zeros out all values directed away from the ray.

 Default `1`.
 The ratio between the x and y spacing (which are assumed to be equal) and the z axis.
-For example, if the elevation levels are in units of 1 meter and the grid values are separated by 10 meters, `zscale` would be 10.
+For example, if the elevation is in units of meters and the grid values are separated by 10 meters, `zscale` would be 10.